 The five-year doctoral programs have a double focus: the history and theory of architecture and architectural technologies.
 The approach of both programs is interdisciplinary, covering a broad range of research interests.
 Working closely with the faculty of the school and allied departments in the University, students build individual programs of study involving at least two years of coursework, general examinations and a dissertation.

 Students at the School of Architecture benefit from its small size and thorough integration with the University community.
-In recent years, the school has enrolled approximately 60 graduate students and roughly the same number of undergraduates.
+In recent years, the school has enrolled approximately 60 graduate students and 25 undergraduates.